 (8-Adult) Join us on Saturdays as we create art projects inspired by history.
 Topics vary by month.
-Jan.: Silhouettes, Feb.: Calling Cards, Mar.: Ceramic Art.
+April: Tea Etiquette; May: Floral Sachets; June: Fabulous Fans.

 (4-Adult) Try cooking the old fashioned way over a fire, the way many Virginians before us did.
 Cook biscuits with jelly and make fresh butter to sample.
 Learn about the tools and safety required when cooking with open flames.

 Delicious Dairy at Historic Huntley

 (2-Adult) Churn your own delicious butter and taste fresh cheese you can make at home.
 Discover how Huntley, once summer home for the wealthy, became a dairy farm.
 House tour included.

 (1-8 yrs.)
 Bring your baskets for an Easter egg hunt like the Noltings had at Sully in the early 1950s.
 Play Easter games like an egg roll and egg carry.
 The Easter Bunny will roam the grounds, ready for pictures.
 Make an Easter craft to take home along with your eggs.
 Limit 10 eggs per child.
 Wagon rides available for $2 per person.